ibexa/documentation-developer/docs/snippets/update/db/update_db_2.5-3.3.md

 ### Ibexa Open Source

-If you're upgrading to Ibexa Open Source v3.3 and have no access to `ibexa/installer` package, run the following SQL commands:
+If you are upgrading to Ibexa Open Source v3.3 and have no access to `ibexa/installer` package, run the following SQL commands:

 === "MySQL"